 Throughout the summer, she continued to draft her second collection, This Void Beckons.

 o'donnell spent the early months of the 2016 Autumn Term enrolled at The University of Iowa, where she studied Philosophy and Creative Writing, but withdrew in order to finish her upcoming collection.

 In 2018, at the age of twenty, o'donnell released her second collection with Cracked Jar Press.
-Cracked Jar Press will also release her forthcoming debut novel, What the Crevice Holds, and the second edition of her first work, Nicoteane and Other Foolish Mistakes. o'donnell's writing has appeared in the Huffington Post, with her 2017 series entitled A Life in Transitions, the Outrider Review, and The Daily Iowan, and most recently on Medium.
+Cracked Jar Press will also release her forthcoming debut novel, What the Crevice Holds, and the second edition of her first work, Nicoteane and Other Foolish Mistakes. o'donnell's writing has appeared in the Huffington Post, with her 2017 series entitled A Life in Transitions, the Outrider Review, The Daily Iowan, and most recently on Medium.